krishvisv/teamstudent/code-ID.md

       {
         code: `body {\n  background: #222;\n  color: #fff;\n}`,
         lang: 'CSS',
-        explanation: 'This is a CSS code block that sets the background color to dark and the text color to white for the entire page.'
+        explanation: 'This is a CSS code block that sets the background color to dark and the text color to white for the entire page.
+It uses selectors (`body`) and curly braces `{}` to apply style rules.
+The snippet sets the background color of the entire page to a dark gray (`#222`) and the text color to white (`#fff`).
+The colon `:` separates property names (like background, color) from their values, and the semicolon `;` ends each declaration.'
       },
       // Additional Level 1 beginner snippets (added to increase pool size) {
         code: `<p>Hello, world!</p>`,
         lang: 'HTML',
-        explanation: 'Simple HTML paragraph element.'
+        explanation: 'Simple HTML paragraph element.
+It uses tags wrapped in angle brackets `< >`.
+The `<p>` and `</p>` tags define a paragraph element.
+The text "Hello, world!" is placed between the opening and closing tags, which is the standard structure of HTML.'
       },
       {
         code: `# This is a comment in Python\nprint('Hello')`,
         lang: 'Python',
-        explanation: 'A Python comment followed by a print statement.'
+        explanation: 'A Python comment followed by a print statement.
+It uses the `#` symbol for comments and the built-in `print()` function.
+The `#` tells the interpreter to ignore that line, while `print()` outputs the string "Hello".
+Python does not use semicolons or curly braces, which distinguishes it from languages like JavaScript or C.'
       },
       {
         code: `const name = 'Sam';\nconsole.log('Hi ' + name);`,
         lang: 'Javascript',
-        explanation: 'Declares a JS variable and logs a greeting.'
+        explanation: 'Declares a JS variable and logs a greeting.
+It uses the `const` keyword for declaring a variable, and the `console.log()` function to print to the browser console.
+The `+` operator concatenates strings.
+JavaScript syntax requires semicolons (optional but standard) and uses curly braces in larger code blocks.'
       },
       {
         code: `- item one\n- item two\n- item three`,
         lang: 'Markdown',
-        explanation: 'A simple Markdown bulleted list.'
+        explanation: 'A simple Markdown bulleted list.
+It uses a leading dash `-` to create unordered list items.
+Markdown syntax is plain text designed for easy formatting into HTML.
+Unlike HTML, no tags are required — just symbols like `-` or `*` at the start of each line.'
       },
       {
         code: `h1 { font-size: 2em; }`,
         lang: 'CSS',
-        explanation: 'CSS rule setting font size for h1 elements.'
+        explanation: 'CSS rule setting font size for h1 elements.
+It uses a selector (`h1`) and a declaration block `{}`.
+The property `font-size` is paired with the value `2em`, which scales text relative to the parent size.
+This style applies specifically to all `<h1>` elements in an HTML document.'
       },
       {
         code: `<a href="/#">Link</a>`,
         lang: 'HTML',
-        explanation: 'An HTML anchor link.'
+        explanation: 'An HTML anchor link.
+It uses the `<a>` anchor tag.
+The `href` attribute specifies the link destination.
+Opening `<a>` and closing `</a>` tags wrap the text "Link", which is displayed as clickable in a browser.'
       },
       {
         code: `for i in range(3):\n    print(i)`,
         lang: 'Python',
-        explanation: 'Python loop that prints numbers 0 through 2.'
+        explanation: 'Python loop that prints numbers 0 through 2.
+It uses the `for` loop with the built-in `range()` function and indentation for the block.
+The loop iterates through numbers 0, 1, 2 and prints them.
+Python relies on colons `:` to start code blocks and indentation instead of curly braces.'
       },
       {
         code: `let total = 0;\nfor (let i=0;i<3;i++) total += i;`,
         lang: 'Javascript',
-        explanation: 'Simple JS loop that accumulates a total.'
+        explanation: 'Simple JS loop that accumulates a total.
+It uses the `let` keyword for variable declaration and a C-style `for` loop with parentheses `()` and curly braces `{}`.
+The code initializes `total` to 0 and accumulates numbers from 0 to 2.
+The syntax with semicolons and `++` increments is specific to JavaScript (and similar languages).'
       },
       {
         code: "function greet(name) {\n  return 'Hello, ' + name + '!';\n}",
         lang: 'Javascript',
-        explanation: 'This JavaScript function takes a name as input and returns a greeting string.'
+        explanation: 'This JavaScript function takes a name as input and returns a greeting string.
+It defines a function using the `function` keyword, curly braces `{}`, and the `return` statement.
+The `+` operator concatenates strings with the variable `name`.
+Functions like this are fundamental in JavaScript for reusable code.'
       },
       {
         code: `def add(a, b):\n    return a + b`,
         lang: 'Python',
-        explanation: 'This Python function adds two numbers and returns the result.'
+        explanation: 'This Python function adds two numbers and returns the result.
+It uses the `def` keyword to define a function, a colon `:` to start the block, and indentation to define scope.
+The `return` statement outputs the sum of `a` and `b`.
+Python does not require parentheses around blocks, unlike JavaScript.'
       },
       {
         code: `# Welcome to Markdown\n\n- List item 1\n- List item 2`,
         lang: 'Markdown',
-        explanation: 'This is a Markdown snippet with a heading and a bulleted list.'
+        explanation: 'This is a Markdown snippet with a heading and a bulleted list.
+It starts with `#` for a heading and `-` for bullet points.
+Markdown uses simple plain-text markers rather than tags or keywords.
+A single `#` creates a top-level heading, while a dash `-` starts list items.'
       },
       {
         code: `<h1>Hello, world!</h1>\n<p>This is HTML.</p>`,
         lang: 'HTML',
-        explanation: 'This HTML snippet displays a heading and a paragraph.'
+        explanation: 'This HTML snippet displays a heading and a paragraph.
+Iit uses tags like `<h1>` for a heading and `<p>` for a paragraph.
+The tags wrap the text, which is how HTML structures content.
+Opening and closing tags must match, which is part of HTML’s syntax.'
       },
       {
         code: `console.log('JavaScript is fun!');`,
         lang: 'Javascript',
-        explanation: 'This JavaScript code prints a message to the browser console.'
+        explanation: 'This JavaScript code prints a message to the browser console.
+It uses the `console.log()` function, which is built into browsers for debugging.
+The string "JavaScript is fun!" is enclosed in quotes and output to the console.
+The semicolon `;` ends the statement.'
       },
       {
         code: `**Bold text** and *italic text*`,
         lang: 'Markdown',
-        explanation: 'This Markdown snippet shows how to write bold and italic text.'
+        explanation: 'This Markdown snippet shows how to write bold and italic text.
+It uses double asterisks `**` for bold and single asterisks `*` for italic.
+Markdown focuses on readable plain text, and these symbols are specifically part of its syntax for styling text.'
       },
       {
         code: `for (let i = 0; i < 5; i++) {\n  console.log(i);\n}`,
         lang: 'Javascript',
-        explanation: 'This JavaScript loop prints numbers 0 to 4 to the console.'
+        explanation: 'This JavaScript loop prints numbers 0 to 4 to the console.
+It uses the `for` loop with initialization, condition, and increment inside parentheses `()`.
+The loop body is wrapped in curly braces `{}`.
+It logs numbers 0 through 4 using `console.log()`.
+The syntax is JavaScript’s standard loop style.'
       },
       {
         code: `print('Hello from Python!')`,
         lang: 'Python',
-        explanation: 'This Python code prints a message to the console.'
+        explanation: 'This Python code prints a message to the console.
+It uses the built-in `print()` function with parentheses and no semicolon.
+The string is in quotes and is printed directly to the console.
+The absence of extra syntax like braces or semicolons marks it as Python.'
       },
       {
         code: `a {\n  color: blue;\n  text-decoration: underline;\n}`,
         lang: 'CSS',
-        explanation: 'This CSS rule styles anchor elements to be blue and underlined.'
+        explanation: 'This CSS rule styles anchor elements to be blue and underlined.
+It uses a selector (`a`) to target anchor elements and style them with properties inside `{}`.
+The `color` property sets text to blue, and `text-decoration: underline;` ensures links are underlined.
+The colon `:` separates property from value.'
       },
       {
         code: `<ul>\n  <li>Item 1</li>\n  <li>Item 2</li>\n</ul>`,
         lang: 'HTML',
-        explanation: 'This HTML snippet creates an unordered list with two items.'
+        explanation: 'This HTML snippet creates an unordered list with two items.
+It uses `<ul>` tags for an unordered list and `<li>` tags for list items.
+The nested structure with opening and closing tags is the hallmark of HTML document structure.'
       },
       {
         code: `<!-- This is a comment in HTML -->`,
         lang: 'HTML',
-        explanation: 'This is how you write a comment in HTML.'
+        explanation: 'This is how you write a comment in HTML.
+It uses the `<!-- ... -->` syntax for comments.
+Anything inside is ignored by the browser.
+This style of comment is unique to HTML and not used in languages like Python or CSS.'
       },
       {
         code: `/* CSS comment */\n.header {\n  font-size: 2em;\n}`,
         lang: 'CSS',
-        explanation: 'This CSS snippet includes a comment and a rule that sets the font size of elements with class header.'
+        explanation: 'This CSS snippet includes a comment and a rule that sets the font size of elements with class header.
+It includes a `/* ... */` comment and a rule targeting the `.header` class.
+The `font-size: 2em;` sets text size relative to the base font.
+CSS uses class selectors with a dot `.` to apply styles to elements with that class.'
       },
       {
         code: `let x = 10;\nlet y = 20;\nlet sum = x + y;`,
         lang: 'Javascript',
-        explanation: 'This JavaScript code declares two variables and calculates their sum.'
+        explanation: 'This JavaScript code declares two variables and calculates their sum. t uses the `let` keyword for variable declarations, semicolons `;` to end statements, and the `+` operator to add values.
+JavaScript syntax requires these features and is executed in browsers or Node.js.'
       },
       {
         code: `## Subheading in Markdown`,
         lang: 'Markdown',
-        explanation: 'This Markdown line creates a subheading.'
+        explanation: 'This Markdown line creates a subheading.
+It uses two hash symbols `##` at the start of a line to create a subheading.
+Markdown headings use `#` symbols instead of tags, unlike HTML’s `<h2>` tag.'
       },
       {
         code: `if x > 0:\n    print('Positive')\nelse:\n    print('Non-positive')`,
         lang: 'Python',
-        explanation: 'This Python code checks if x is positive and prints a message accordingly.'
+        explanation: 'This Python code checks if x is positive and prints a message accordingly.
+It uses the `if` and `else` keywords with a colon `:` to define conditional blocks.
+Indentation controls scope instead of braces.
+The `print()` function outputs whether `x` is positive or not, showing Python’s clean, readable style.'
       }
     ];
     const languages = ['CSS', 'Javascript', 'Python', 'Markdown', 'HTML'];